lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 Finally, `wdata` is the 32b word that was written.

 The host processor can also write to the register.
-Typically, this will be to clear the value to `32'hffffffff`, the traditional starting value for a 32-bit CRC.
+Typically, this will be to clear the value to `32'h00000000`, the traditional starting value for a 32-bit CRC.
+Note the internal representation of the CRC is inverted from the register visible version.
+This is done to maintain compatibility with existing CRC-32-IEEE tooling and libraries.

-To use this functionality, the host processor should set {{< regref "LOAD_CHECKSUM" >}} to a known value (traditionally, `32'hffffffff`).
+To use this functionality, the host processor should set {{< regref "LOAD_CHECKSUM" >}} to a known value (traditionally, `32'h00000000`).
 Next, it should write the program to be loaded to OTBN's IMEM and DMEM over the bus.
 Finally, it should read back the value of {{< regref "LOAD_CHECKSUM" >}} and compare it with an expected value.